gnuru1/InboxWrangler/readme.md

 # Hybrid LLM-Enhanced Email Organizer

 *Note - LLM integration has had zero testing.
 All testing thus far using NLTK methods.
+This README was LLM generated and may not be accurate!

 A sophisticated email management solution that leverages both traditional machine learning and optional LLM capabilities to intelligently organize Microsoft Outlook inboxes based on your unique behavior patterns.